matihost/monorepo/terraform/aws/aws-iam/README.md

 Setup minimal IAM resources:

+* Policy: _BillingViewAccess_ to be able to see Billing Console content.
+To take effect root AWS account has to follow [this procedure](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_billing.html?icmpid=docs_iam_console#tutorial-billing-step1) to enable billing access for IAM users.

 * Policy: _AllowPassingInstanceProfileToEC2_ to be able to pass instance profile to EC2 instance

 * Policy: _AllowDecodeAuthorizationMessages_ to be able to decode encoded authorization errors

-* Group : _IamAdmin_ - group allowing IAM modification, user and policies management
 * Group : _LimitedAdmin_ - it contains above policies, plus ViewOnlyAccess, network, lambda and system admin It does not allow IAM modifications - except IAMUserChangePassword (ability for an IAM user to change their own password).

+* Group : _IamAdmin_ - group allowing IAM modification, user and policies management, access to account billing information and tools.

 * Roles and Instance Profiles: